davatorium/rofi/doc/rofi-manpage.markdown

 ## COLORS

   Rofi has an experimental mode for a 'nicer' transparency.
-The idea is that you can make the background of the window transparent but the text not.
-This way, in contrast to the `-opacity` option, the text is still fully visible and readable.
+The idea is to make the background of the window transparent, leaving the text opaque.
-To use this there are 2 requirements: 1.
+  There are 2 requirements for this feature: 1.
 Your Xserver supports TrueColor, 2.
 You are running a composite manager.
 If this is satisfied you can use the following format for colors:

        argb:FF444444

   The first two fields specify the alpha level.
-This determines how much the background shines through the color (00 everything, FF nothing).
-E.g. 'argb:00FF0000' gives you a bright red color with the background shining through.
-If you want a dark greenish transparent color use: 'argb:dd2c3311'.
-This can be done for any color; it is therefore possible to have solid borders,  the selected row solid, and the others slightly transparent.
+This determines the amount of transparency.
+  (00 everything, FF nothing).
+The other fields represent the actual color, in hex.

 ## KEYBINDINGS

   **rofi** has the following key-bindings:

   * `Ctrl-v, Insert`: Paste clipboard
   * `Ctrl-Shift-v, Shift-Insert`: Paste primary selection
   * `Ctrl-u`: Clear the line
   * `Ctrl-a`: Beginning of line
   * `Ctrl-e`: End of line
   * `Ctrl-f, Right`: Forward one character
   * `Alt-f`: Forward one word
   * `Ctrl-b, Left`: Back one character
   * `Alt-b`: Back one word
   * `Ctrl-d, Delete`: Delete character
   * `Ctrl-Alt-d': Delete word
   * `Ctrl-h, Backspace`: Backspace (delete previous character)
   * `Ctrl-Alt-h`: Delete previous word
   * `Ctrl-j,Ctrl-m,Enter`: Accept entry
   * `Ctrl-n,Down`: Select next entry
   * `Ctrl-p,Up`: Select previous entry
   * `Page Up`: Go to the previous page
   * `Page Down`: Go to the next page
   * `Ctrl-Page Up`: Go to the previous column
   * `Ctrl-Page Down`: Go to the next column
   * `Ctrl-Enter`: Use entered text as command (in ssh/run modi)
   * `Shift-Enter`: Launch the application in a terminal (in run mode)
   * `Shift-Enter`: Return the selected entry and move to the next item while keeping Rofi open. (in dmenu)
   * `Shift-Right`: Switch to the next modi.
 The list can be customized with the `-switchers` argument.
   * `Shift-Left`: Switch to the previous modi.
 The list can be customized with the `-switchers` argument.
   * `Ctrl-Tab`: Switch to the next modi.
 The list can be customized with the `-switchers` argument.
   * `Ctrl-Shift-Tab`: Switch to the previous modi.
 The list can be customized with the `-switchers` argument.
   * `Ctrl-space`: Set selected item as input text.
   * `Shift-Del`: Delete entry from history.
   * `Ctrl-grave`: Toggle case sensitivity.

   To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
   Keybindings can be modified using the configuration systems.

 ## FAQ

   `Text in window switcher is not nicely lined out`

       Try using a mono-space font.

 `**rofi** is completely black.`

       Check quotes used on the commandline: e.g. used “ instead of ".

 ## LICENSE